laserpants/foomake/README.md

 # foomake

-Wouldn't it be nice to have a more declarative way to express CMake build requirements?
+Wouldn't it be nice to have a more grokkable way to express CMake build requirements?
 So that, instead of&hellip;

 ```cmake
 # CMakeLists.txt